DynamoDS/DynamoPrimer/04_The-Building-Blocks-of-Programs/4-2_math.md

 ## 4.2 Math

-* Working with Numbers
-* Operators > functions > formula
-* Great way to start exploring patterns
+If the simplest form of data is numbers, the easiest way to relate those numbers is through Mathematics.
+From simple operators like divide to trigonometric functions to more complex formlas, Math is a great way to start exploring numeric relationships and patterns.

 ##Math Exercise - Fibonacci Spiral
 ###Parametric Formula